Amna-A/Optimization/README.md

 `conda install -c conda-forge/label/cf202003 numdifftools`

-However, The notebook will work perfectly if you have Jupyter installed seperately.
+However, The notebook will work perfectly fine if you have Jupyter installed seperately.